Sequence Procedure

 The sequence output can then be processed with a Do-From statement.

 An example Sequence is in the partial.g file in the Phonecode program.
 That sequence is read by a loop in the encode.phone.g file.
-The load.dictionary.g method also uses a sequence from the Gilda Foundation library that reads lines of text from a file.
+The load.dictionary.g method also uses a sequence from the Gilda Basis library that reads lines of text from a file.

 Method Procedure